krsukanto/openshift-tekton-june-2022/Day1/README.md

 ## What is a OpenShift cluster?
 - a collection of many nodes
-- each Node could be a physical server, virtual machine of a cloud ec2 instance running in AWS/Azure, etc.,
+- each Node could be a physical server, virtual machine or a cloud ec2 instance running in AWS/Azure, etc.,
 - nodes are of two types
   1. Master Node
   2. Worker Node